The Division of Human Resources works in partnership with colleges and divisions to

 To help you adapt to remote work, we offer strategies for success including guides for employees and managers and e-learning opportunities.

-accommodate the needs of our university employees.
-Continue to check our calendar as these online courses are added.
+Blackboard to accommodate the needs of our university employees.
+Check our calendar for availability.

 Decisions regarding eligibility for unemployment are made by the South Carolina Department of Employment and Workforce (SCDEW)

 If you are unable to work or have a reduction in hours due to the Governor’s directive